 Some expenses cause deductions from a parent’s income, such as support payments for other children, children’s health insurance premiums, and work-related child care expenses.

 A parent may not escape a child support obligation by choosing not to work.
-When a parent is voluntarily unemployed or underemployed, a court can impute income to that parent, meaning that the court can base the parent’s support obligation on the amount he/she could reasonably earn based on age, education, health, and employment history.
+When a parent is voluntarily unemployed or not working to the potential of their educational background, a court can impute income to that parent.
+As a result, the court can base the parent’s support obligation on the amount he/she could earn based on age, education, health, and employment history.
 A parent who is unemployed while caring for small children may avoid having income imputed, especially if the parent has been out of the workforce for a significant period while caring for children.
-Unemployment might also be deemed reasonable if a parent is caring for a disabled child or adult.
+Unemployment might also be reasonable if a parent cares for a handicap child or adult.

 Georgia Child Support Guidelines

 The Georgia civil code contains a table of child support obligations based on the incomes of the parents and the number of children in the household.
 The table lists the total child support obligation for both parents at each level of income.
-The child support table for a family with a combined monthly income of $3,000 per month looks like this:
+For instance, the child support table for a family with a combined monthly income of $3,000 per month looks like this:

 |Combined Adjusted Income||One Child||Two Children||Three Children||Four Children||Five Children||Six Children|